Trial Court Collections

 Administrative Order 2010-1 requires all circuit courts, circuit court family division, district courts, and municipal courts to comply with court collections program requirements established by the state court administrator.
 This includes establishing a collections program that conforms to an SCAO model.
 To comply with this mandate, SCAO has published:

 Each program model provides minimum requirements or components.
 Compliance with the Court Collections Program Requirements means that a court has adopted a program that includes the required components provided in the Court Collections Program Components and Details.
 Compliance does not require that a court implement each detail listed below each component.
 Rather, the details provide additional information about the component or concrete examples of ways a court may fulfill the listed requirement.

 Confidentiality of Personal Identifying Information

-The court has the authority to personal identifying information for purposes of trial court collections.
+The court has the authority to collect personal identifying information for purposes of trial court collections.
 That information must be kept confidential pursuant to the program requirements and SCAO ADM Memorandum 2006-04